-7.2.9 SADTC Registration
+6.2.9 SADTC Registration

-Students will be registered as a student dental technicians with the SADTC on an annual basis.
+Students will be registered as a student dental technologists with the SADTC on an annual basis.

-7.2.10 Materials Purchases
+6.2.10 Materials Purchases

 Students are supplied with materials for practical training.

 Students are required to purchase additional materials for repeat practical exercises.
-Money for materials purchases is to be deposited with the official Durban University of Technology cashiers into account number FDTS 301374.
+Money for purchasing Materials must be deposited with the official Durban University of Technology cashiers into account number FDTS 301374.
 A duplicate receipt is to be requested from the cashier which then needs to be presented to the departmental secretary who will process the payment on the internal departmental system.

-7.2.11 Rules for Practical Tests and Examinations
+6.2.11 Rules for Practical Tests and Examinations